 How to use Google Analytics and Google Webmaster Tools and Social Media to track your SEO results

-Online marketing for Yoga Teachers becomes essential in the digital revolution we are facing right now in 2020.
+Online marketing for Yoga Teachers becomes essential in the digital revolution we were facing right now in 2020.
 Well written content - they say "content is king".
 The headstand is said to be the king of yoga asanas.
-Before being a posture used to be a means to enlightenment, the shoulderstand is the queen, so unfortunately or fortunately (its all relative) good online marketing for yoga teachers becomes important.
+Before being a posture used to be a means to enlightenment, the shoulderstand is the queen, so unfortunately or fortunately (its all relative), good online marketing for yoga teachers becomes important.

 What is SEO?
 It means search engine optimisation.
 Titles and headlines that are relevant to the searcher will increase a click-through by people who search for your product or service.
-This is called CTR (Click through Rate) and it's perfect for your ranking if you drive traffic to your website.
+This is called CTR (Click through Rate), and it's perfect for your ranking if you drive traffic to your website.

 First of all, ensure that all your landing pages have a title tag (it’s like a newspaper), a readable URL: headline and description.